heiglandreas/authLdap/README.md

 [![Code Climate](https://codeclimate.com/github/heiglandreas/authLdap/badges/gpa.svg)](https://codeclimate.com/github/heiglandreas/authLdap)
 [![codecov](https://codecov.io/gh/heiglandreas/authLdap/branch/master/graph/badge.svg?token=AYAhEeWtRQ)](https://codecov.io/gh/heiglandreas/authLdap)

-So what are the differences to other Wordpress-LDAP-Authentication-Plugins?
+So what are the differences to other WordPress-LDAP-Authentication-Plugins?

 * **Flexible**: You are totaly free in which LDAP-backend to use.
 Due to the extensive configuration you can freely decide how to do the authentication of your users.
 It simply depends on your filters
-* **Independent**: As soon as a user logs in, it is added/updated to the Wordpress' user-database to allow wordpress to always use the correct data.
+* **Independent**: As soon as a user logs in, it is added/updated to the WordPress' user-database to allow WordPress to always use the correct data.
 You only have to administer your users once.
-* **Failsafe**: Due to the users being created in Wordpress' User-database they can also log in when the LDAP-backend currently is gone.
+* **Failsafe**: Due to the users being created in WordPress' User-database they can also log in when the LDAP-backend currently is gone.
+(If password caching is configured)
-* **Role-Aware**: You can map Wordpress' roles to values of an existing LDAP-attribute.
+* **Role-Aware**: You can map WordPress' roles to values of an existing LDAP-attribute.

 ## How does the plugin work?

 Well, as a matter of fact it is rather simple.
-The plugin verifies, that the user seeking authentification can bind to the LDAP using the provided password.
+The plugin verifies, that the user seeking authentication can bind to the LDAP using the provided password.

 If that is so, the user is either created or updated in the wordpress-user-database.
-This update includes the provided password (so the wordpress can authenticate users even without the LDAP), the users name according to the authLDAP-preferences and the status of the user depending on the groups-settings of the authLDAP-preferences
+This update includes the provided password (so WordPress can authenticate users even without the LDAP), the users name according to the authLDAP-preferences and the status of the user depending on the groups-settings of the authLDAP-preferences

-Writing this plugin would not have been as easy as it has been, without the wonderfull plugin of Alistair Young from http://www.weblogs.uhi.ac.uk/sm00ay/?p=45
+Writing this plugin would not have been as easy as it has been, without the wonderful plugin of Alistair Young from http://www.weblogs.uhi.ac.uk/sm00ay/?p=45

 ## Configuration